 Surveys with too many questions or poorly constructed answer options will likely result in your user quitting the survey part way through, and they will be less inclined to answer future surveys.2

 Businesses who are focusing on how to best gather the sentiment of their consumer base need to understand the ways that they like to communicate, and tailor the channels utilized accordingly.

 Several companies fall into the trap of asking the standard experience/agent satisfaction questions.
 These general questions don’t always provide insightful feedback that can be used to improve a business.

-Qualtrics, a leading research and experience software company, points out that Customer Experience (CX) excellence is unique to each organization.
-Identify what success looks like for your organization and make sure that you are asking questions that provide you with insight that will facilitate achieving that.3 Think about what you are trying to accomplish.
+Survey Monkey suggests that companies define clear and attainable goals.
+Identifying what success looks like for your organization—and making sure that you are asking the questions that provide you with insights—is what will help you reach your goals.3 Think about what you are trying to accomplish.
 Are you hoping to gain insight into how to improve agent performance, customer loyalty to your brand, or both?
 Answer these questions, and you will know the questions to ask.

 4. Keep the survey relevant.

-A recent study undertaken by Medallia, creator of SaaS customer experience management software, indicates that relevance and convenience are major factors in whether a customer even decides to take a survey.
-The decision to engage depends on how the request arrives.4
+Gainsight Go indicates that sending a survey devoid of personality and lacking any incentive are two major factors in whether a customer even decides to complete it.
+The decision to engage depends on how the request arrives.
+4